Flexible working is key to ensuring our colleagues can have a rewarding career and a healthy lifestyle balance.

 Working from home either occasionally or more regularly (like we have seen from some of our colleagues during the pandemic) can provide value to the business and colleagues.

-Who can work in an agile way?
+Who can work in an flexible way?

 Over a third of our workforce already work in an agile way.